We have outlined a few things that should help to heal your piercing.

 ANY contact with unwashed hands or bodily fluids

-By using the appropriate piercing aftercare solution and keeping irritation to a minimum, you will ensure the best possible healing environment for your piercing.
+By using the appropriate aftercare solution and keeping irritation to a minimum, you

 Hot compress or Osmosis

-(1/4 teaspoon MAXIMUM of rock salt to 1/2 a pint or 300ml of pre-boiled water) – This method works best when using hot but not boiling water.
+(1/4 teaspoon MAXIMUM of rock salt to 1/2 a pint of hot water) – This method works

-Soak a cotton pad with the saline solution and place on the piercing for 2-5 minutes (until it cools down).
-This helps open the pores of the skin.
+Soak a cotton pad with the saline solution and place on the piercing for 5 minutes

-This can be repeated a few times a week to heal a piercing, but when treating a problematic piercing, twice a day is preferable.
+This can be repeated a few times a week to heal a piercing, but when treating a

 CONCLUSION

-We hope your experience with us has been a pleasant one and that we will see you again in the near future!
+We hope your experience with us has been a pleasant one and that we will see you

 ENJOY YOUR PIERCING 🙂